-Gale Sayers, Who Wowed NFL Fans And Inspired A Beloved TV movie, Dies At 77
+Gale Sayers, Who Wowed NFL Fans And Inspired A Beloved TV Movie, Dies At 77

 At that ceremony in 1971, Sayers said he would give his trophy to Piccolo, because his friend had true courage.

-"I love Brian Piccolo, and I'd like all of you to love him, too," Sayers famously said.
+"I love Brian Piccolo, and I'd like all of you to love him, too," Sayers said.
 "And tonight, when you hit your knees, please ask God to love him."

-Piccolo, who had been Sayers' roommate, died less than a month later at age 26.
+Piccolo, who had been Sayers' roommate, died less than a month later at the age of 26.

 Actor Billy Dee Williams, who played Sayers in Brian's Song alongside James Caan, said on Wednesday, "My heart is broken over the loss of my dear friend, Gale Sayers."
 It was an honor, he said, to portray Sayers.